mainwp/mainwp/readme.txt

 * Added: Remove Site button to the header element on the single site Overview and Edit page
 * Added: The message zone element to the site Edit page
 * Added: The Test Connection button to the Site Edit page
-* Added: Screen Options to all pages with sidebar element
+* Added: Screen Options to all pages with a sidebar element
 * Added: Sidebar position option to Screen Options
-* Added: 'extra' parameter in the mainwp_confirm function to require entering a word to confirm action
+* Added: 'extra' parameter in the mainwp_confirm function to require entering a word to confirm the action
 * Added: Restore Info Messages button to the MainWP Tools page to restore dismissed info messages
 * Added: Info messages to pages where these were missing
 * Added: Accordion elements to the sidebar on the Extensions page